rfgsantos/heart-rate-playlist/README.md

 ![Database sketch](/misc/relational_database_16MAY.png "Database sketch")

 ## Android Client
-_This project will require a means to communicate with the device that will provide the heart rate device through BLE (Bluetooth Low Energy).
-The way to do this is with a smartphone, we chose an Android device._
+This project will require a means to communicate with the device that will provide the heart rate device through BLE (Bluetooth Low Energy).
+The way to do this is with a smartphone, we chose an Android device.

-_The basic diagram showing how each component will communicate is shown below._
+The basic diagram showing how each component will communicate is shown below.

 ![Android Diagram](/misc/AndroidDiagram.png "Android Diagram")

-_**THIS WON'T WORK BECAUSE THE DATA CAN'T BE RETRIEVED FROM AN APPLICATION.**_

-It must be sent from the native Spotify client.
-I can't get the information from the Spotify client to know when a track is beginning.
-Other options so far:
-* **Every minute** or so, query the Web API to know if the user is listening to a track (not scalable as a database with many users would render this method not viable);
-* **Every minute** or so, in the Android application that will communicate with the BLE device, a request for the user's current playing track will be made, and if there is a track being played, then the heart rate should be measured.
-* Another option is to completely drop the Android part of the project and use a BLE dongle to communicate with the heart rate device and get the information the hard way.
-This means the projects portability would be reduced to zero.

 ## Dependencies
 For this project I decided to use Virtual Environments because it is good practice.